Doctor and writer

 I’m an experienced general practitioner, a fellow of the Royal College of General Practitioners (FRCGP).
 I qualified as a GP in 2002 and as well as ‘normal’ GP I also have experience of delivering healthcare in the prison setting, out of hours, and in remote locations.
 I was a medical officer in the British Army until 2004 serving in Germany, Bosnia, and Brunei.

 I am the Deputy Editor of the British Journal of General Practice and BJGP Open.
 I was the Editor-in-Chief of the Harm Reduction Journal before leaving to concentrate on the BJGP.
 These are respected academic journals with strong identities and I am enthusiastic about the importance of communicating science effectively and compassionately.

-I am the Director of Community Studies at Lancaster Medical School.
+I am the Director of Primary Care Academic Teaching at Lancaster Medical School.
 I’ve been involved with the Medical School since its inception in 2006 and I have an important role in ensuring students receive a thorough grounding in primary care.

 I have extensive experience, as a clinician, in managing people who use substances.
 Whether it is injecting drugs, alcohol dependence or using the latest novel psychoactive substances I understand how to help deliver care to achieve the best possible outcomes.